 Besides these, Kyoto Station also offers easy access to the Isetan Department Store and Porta Underground Mall.
-Here, you can browse, shop, or grab a bite to eat at a fraction of the price you’ll find elsewhere.
+Here you can buy anything from souvenirs to traditional sake sets to clothes.
+Or, better yet, grab a bite to eat at a fraction of the price you’ll find elsewhere.
 At its eastern flank, you’ll also find Kyoto Theater and the lavish 5-star Hotel Granvia Kyoto.

 The Kyoto station is a fine add-on to any Kyoto itinerary.
 More so, if you aren’t in a rush to get to your next stop.

 Located right opposite the Kyoto station’s north gate, you’ll find the tallest structure in Kyoto – the Observation Tower, standing 131m high.
 The tower offers panoramic views over the city no matter which way you turn, and it’s the perfect place to get orientated to the city.

 Apart from taking in the incredible views on offer here, dropping by the Sky Lounge to enjoy a light meal or a boozy cocktail is also highly encouraged.
 In the entrance hall, you’ll also find vendors selling all kinds of unique knick-knacks and local snacks to bring back home.